Let me guess:

 Else, you fancy writing as a leisure activity.
 The fundamental problem is the same though – when you sit down in your own space, it’s a nightmare to stare at the blank white screen (or the blank page if a notebook floats your boat).

 Don’t worry, amigo.

 Whether you’re a blogger, content creator, or a fiction writer searching for inspiration for your writing, I’ve got you covered.
-In the guide, you’ll get access to tips, strategies, and prompts (alongside a few tools) for getting fresh ideas to write about.
+In the guide, you’ll get access to tips, strategies, and prompts (alongside a few tools) for getting fresh ideas about things to write about.
 First, let’s lay down the basics.